juhasev/sample-ninja-help/subpanel-settings-settings.md

 #### Manager

-This is the person who is responsible for the Sub-panel.
+This is the person who is responsible for the Sub Panel.